saavedrajj/ripple/README.md

 This script is intented for using in a web browser.

-* Make sure your webserver is running as a server
+* Make sure your webserver is running as a service.
-* Open the web folder that includes the `server_info.php` file
+* Open the web folder that includes the `server_info.php` file.
 * Select the `server_info.php` file.

 ## Built With